rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/december.md

     The rapyuta.io platform displays the uploaded device log files in a paginated view and allows you to customize the view.
 For more information, [click here](/developer-guide/tooling-automation/logging/device-logs/#viewing-uploaded-log-files).

-#### Notable Fixes
-- Fixed the bug that occurs when device log upload is cancelled.

 #### Improvements

 - Improved **Apply Parameters** performance allowing the user to download large binary files faster.

+#### Notable Fixes

+- When you try to cancel the upload of a device log file to the rapyuta.io platform, the cancellation fails with *FAILED CANCELLING LOG UPLOAD* error message.
+Fixed the bug that caused this error.

 #### SDK

-- Added support for Build Docker Push Secrets and Repositories.
+- Added support for build docker push secrets and repositories.
-- Added support for creation of Shared URLs for Device logs.
+- Added support for creation of shared URLs for device logs.
-- Added support for Project and Secret management.
+- Added support for project and secret management.
 Also added support for *get_auth_token()* and *set_project()* methods.
-- Added retries in case of GET requests that fail with Internal server error.
+- Added retries in case of GET requests that fail with internal server error.